 While adopting technology was all very good, the abundance of over-smart relatives with their wise-as-an-owl kids tempted me to talk of Hi-Tech Children.
 While kids can learn volumes from the interactive applications, videos and learning games – all of which are supported by Dell Venue – parents, I feel, need to strive for a balance between the story book and Facebook, the muddy playground and the virtual game.

 I have completed four months on the dose and it has been a fantastic journey.
 The Dell Venue comes across as a non-flashy, high-utility product, perfect for organizing, entertaining and working on the go.
 Dell – thank you for this brush with the Venue.
 With multiple (a)venues for the product, I’d say it’s highly recommended.

-*Written as a part of Dell Blogger Review Program
+*Written as the closing post for the Dell Blogger Review Program